AnimosWorkshop/Sor-Vault/Sign of Remembrance/Inflicted Effects/Conditions.md

 2. Movement speed decreased by 10', -2 to saving throws, -1 to attack rolls, AC and skill checks.
 3. Movement speed decreased by 15', -2 to all rolls which are not flat checks and AC.

-Receiving this condition while already tired increases its magnitude by the applied amount.
+Receiving this condition while already fatigued increases its magnitude by the applied amount.
 Then, having this condition alleviated by any of the effects ending decreases it by that magnitude.
 #### Toppled
 While toppled, a creature's movement speed is zero, and both the creature and the one who toppled them are prone in the same position.
 An effect which forces the toppling creature away from the toppled creature ends this condition.